petabloc/kubernetes-the-hard-way/AWS/docs/03-compute-resources.md

 Create a custom VPC network:

 ```
-export VPC=$(aws ec2 create-vpc --cidr-block 10.0.0.0/16 --query Vpc.VpcId --output text)
+export VPC=$(aws ec2 create-vpc --cidr-block 10.0.0.0/16 --query Vpc.VpcId --tag-specifications 'ResourceType=vpc,Tags=[{Key=Name,Value=kubernetes-the-hard-way}]' --output text)
 echo $VPC
 # vpc-0d8afe938a9303739
 aws ec2 associate-vpc-cidr-block --vpc-id $VPC --cidr-block 10.64.0.0/24
-# The previous command adds an additional CIDR block to the VPC
+# The previous command adds an additional CIDR block to the VPC (JAMESP Not sure if this is ever needed)
 aws ec2 modify-vpc-attribute --vpc-id ${VPC} --enable-dns-hostnames '{"Value": true}'
 aws ec2 modify-vpc-attribute --vpc-id ${VPC} --enable-dns-support '{"Value": true}'
 ```

-A [subnet](https://cloud.google.com/compute/docs/vpc/#vpc_networks_and_subnets) must be provisioned with an IP address range large enough to assign a private IP address to each node in the Kubernetes cluster.
+A [subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html) must be provisioned with an IP address range large enough to assign a private IP address to each node in the Kubernetes cluster.

 Create a public subnet inside of that VPC network: